Looking to get more professional looking photos and video from your phone, or just want to make sure you don’t run out of juice?

-Looking to get more professional looking photos and video from your phone?
 We’ve rounded up the best camera phone accessories for photography and video, including phone tripods, that can give your smartphone content an edge, and help you improve the quality of your photos and video.

 Smartphone photography has not only become increasingly popular over the past decade; it’s become the predominant format for taking photos.
-Advancements in technology, the ease and prevalence of social media and the size and convenience of the devices have transformed the ubiquitous smartphone into the everyday camera for the masses.
-According to a study by Statista, almost 80% of smartphone users around the world take pictures with their device and share them on social networks.
+Advancements in technology, the ease of social media and the size and convenience of phones has transformed the ubiquitous smartphone into the everyday camera for the masses.

 The widespread popularity of smartphone photography has, of course, also given rise to a new range of accessories you can use with your device to help you take better photos.

 The best smartphone accessories for photography include lens filters, stabilizers, mini tripods and more, which can help improve the quality of your images without breaking the bank.
-As well as being affordable, most smartphone accessories for photography are small and lightweight, making them easy to transport and just as suited for ‘everyday photography’ as your device itself.
+As well as being affordable, many smartphone accessories for photography are small and lightweight, making them easy to transport and just as suited for ‘everyday photography’ as your device itself.

-Check out this guide to find the best camera phones for photography, or if you don’t want to break the bank check our list of the best budget camera phones.
+Check out this guide to find the best camera phones for photography, or if you don’t want to break the bank, check our list of the best budget camera phones.

 Nothing Phone 1, Samsung Galaxy A54 5G, Google Pixel 7a.
 Which is the best budget phone?